carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 ~~~
 {: .language-yaml}

 In a __workflow__ the `steps` field must always be present.
-In this field workflow tasks or steps that are to be run are listed.
+The workflow tasks or steps that you want to run are listed in this field.
 At the moment the workflow only contains one step: `fastqc`.
-In the next episode more steps will be added to the workflow.
+In the next episodes more steps will be added to the workflow.

 Let's take a closer look at the workflow.
 First the `inputs` field will be explained.